SmartStake/harmonyanalytics/harmonyanalyticslambda/README.md

       "REGION": "us-east-1"
     }

-Note that the application will work only if the backend application, database, and data sync jobs are setup.
+Note that the application will work only if the database, and other AWS resources are setup properly.